ssoRL/3ai/story/perfect.md

 And so I followed it.
 The Algorithm proved true.
 It brought me love and companionship.
 It rewarded my labors and won me the esteem of my peers.
 But it felt wrong.
 Hollow.

 Inside me, my mind was coming apart.
 Certainly I found things to keep me busy, but deep inside, it screamed out in boredom.
-It had been crafted by billions of years of evolution to *think* to *control*.
+It had been crafted by billions of years of evolution to *think*, to *control*.
 And now that was taken away, and our brains, our decisive organs, had nothing left to decide.

 My life was perfect, but it wasn't my life.
 I hadn't built it, thought it, wanted it.
+So I turned off the implant.
+It was as simple as pressing the small metal device at the base of my skull, and the stream of directions ended.
+I was cut off from the algorithm, left for this first time in a decade completely on my own.

-So I turned my back on perfect and walked the other way.
+I turned my back on perfect and walked the other way.

 <div class="perfect-break"></div>